sleepingkingstudios/incunabulum/settings/wellspring/geography/index.md

 ##### House Savindar

-One of the newest of the "noble" houses of the city, House Savindar was founded by a retired adventurer, Dame Dahlia Savindar, who leveraged her fortune and connections to become a fixture in the city's social and political scene.
+One of the newest of the "noble" houses of the city, House Savindar was founded by a retired adventurer, Dame Luciana Savindar, who leveraged her fortune and connections to become a fixture in the city's social and political scene.
 Dame Savindar is a founder and major patron of the [Delver's Guild]({{site.baseurl}}/settings/wellspring/organizations#the-delvers-guild), and is frequently found in the broadsheets, usually under "Scandals".

 ##### The Rabbit's Foot Casino